What is a Black Swan Event?

 In June 2016, news of the British referendum’s decision to leave the European Union caught many by surprise.
 It caused the British pound to sharply drop to a 31-year low against the US dollar.
 The Brexit vote wiped out nearly $2 trillion of value in global markets.

-Thank you for reading CFI’s explanation of a black swan event.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+Thank you for reading CFI’s guide on Black Swan Event.
 To keep advancing your career, the additional CFI resources below will be useful: